Chaco Culture National Historical Park

 How to get to Chaco Culture National Historical Park

 The remote location of Chaco Canyon adds to the beauty and adventure of visiting this National Park.
 The main entrance into the park is from US Highway 550.
 From 550 turn onto CR 7900, (40 miles south of Farmington / 50 miles north of Cuba).
-This route is clearly signed from US 550 to the park boundary (21 miles).
+This route is signed from US 550 to the park boundary (21 miles).
 The route includes 8 miles of paved road and 13 miles of dirt road.

 The section of dirt road can best be described as "washboard".
-Visitors not accustomed to traveling on dirt roads need not worry, note the posted speed limits and keep in mind that the destination is well worth the 13 miles of dirt road.
+Visitors not accustomed to traveling on dirt roads need not worry, note the posted speed limits, and keep in mind that the destination is well worth the 13 miles of dirt road.
 Please note that some roads recommended by Google, map publishers and mapping services using GPS are unsafe for passenger cars.
 The most recommended access point is from Highway 550, from CR 7900.
 The road to Chaco can become impassible in inclement weather.
-If rain, snow or thunderstorms are in the forecast simply call the visitor center or visit their website for road conditions and park closures.
+If rain, snow, or thunderstorms are in the forecast simply call the visitor center or visit their website for road conditions and park closures.

 - Official Map of Chaco Culture NHP